ArekZw/docs/lazy/README.md

 ## `data-lazy` JSON config

-To enable usage of page based lazy loading config in combination with a strict `Content-Security-Policy` the script can be configured using a `data-lazy` attribute on the script source element.
+To enable usage in combination with a strict `Content-Security-Policy` the script can be configured using a `data-lazy` attribute on the script source element.

 ```html